lechebs/nbody/README.md

 ./main
 ```

 Drag to orbit the camera around the origin, and scroll to zoom.
-Pressing `o` key toggles the octree visualization, `space` pauses/resumes the simulation.
+Pressing `o` toggles the octree visualization, `space` pauses/resumes the simulation, `1`, `2` and `3` spawn the particles in different initial configurations.

 ## Gallery